GV94/react-interview/readme.md

 ## Bonus:

-- Use React Router to create a separate `MovieDetail` route, where the details of a single movie should be displayed.
+- Use React Router to create a separate `MovieDetail` route, where the details of a single movie should be fetched and displayed
-- Use a "loader component" to indicate when data is being fetched from the API.